 This can be used to top up any shortfall in the housing element of Universal Credit.
 Discretionary Housing Payment applications are made to your local authority, and you will have to reapply each year.
-If you live in Northern Ireland, you are not eligible for Discretionary Housing Payment.

 Local Housing Allowance

 This is a set amount that the Department for Work and Pensions check when calculating how much can be claimed from the housing element of Universal Credit.
 It is only available if you rent and it is based on where you live, the number of bedrooms you need and the rent you pay.